AI and Machine Learning use cases in Finance and Banking

 Custom-built chatbots could be used to streamline large parts of the tedious customer service process, automatically solving simple customer requests and routing others to the right department within the company.

-The financial industry with its large sets of data is particularly fit for building intelligent customer service bots and systems.
-To be able to accurately evaluate and resolve customers’ issues, AI algorithms empowering customer communication must process a massive amount of data and interactions.
+The financial industry, with its large sets of data, is particularly fit for building intelligent customer service bots and systems.
+To be able to evaluate and resolve customers’ issues accurately, AI algorithms empowering customer communication must process massive amounts of data and interactions.

 Regulatory compliance in the financial sector